Up and Over Educational Services

 Did that take a lot of time and a lot of work?
 Yes!
 Did he pass his new pilot's test?
 Yes!
 Is he now flying to exotic places all over the world?
 Yes he is.

 Having strong skills and a wide breadth of knowledge can lead to many adventures, and people will pay you for what you know and what you can do.
 I often tell my tutoring students that their life is like a treasure chest, and what is inside is up to them.
 Each time they work hard to learn something new, they have added to their own treasure chest of knowledge, and they will be able to use that knowledge in the future.
+But developing effective study skills requires a lot of time and patience, and just reading textbooks and listening to lectures is not enough.
+Here are some practical ways to help students learn and retain knowledge. |

 1. Exercise Before and In-between: Getting the blood pumping and moving to the brain can help a study session be much more productive.
 Jim, the airline pilot mentioned earlier, would do push-ups in between his study sessions to help wake himself up and increase his ability to focus.
 Standing while studying can help too.
 Although there are fancy (and expensive!) stand-up desk options, I created my own stand-up desk with a simple side table from Ikea, two shelf brackets, two screws and a shelf from Home Depot – all for under $20.
 (See the photo at the end of this blog.)
 My work day usually begins at 9 am and goes to 6 pm.
 I spend many hours sitting (as I think many of us do!), and before I see my first client, I usually exercise for forty-five minutes which helps keep me focused throughout the day.